younglim/developer.gov.sg/collections/_products/categories/sensor-platforms-and-internet-of-things/cloud-video-exchange/features.md

 The common API is built with pre-defined standards, providing a single point of connectivity and faster connections to external systems.
 For example, if your agency has a staff app, it can utilise the CVX common API to draw video feeds.

-### Integration with Video Analytics System (VAS)
+### Integration with Video Analytics System (VAS) coming soon

-Agencies can quickly run video analytics through CVX‘s seamless integration with the [Video Analytics System (VAS)](/products/categories/analytics/vas/){:target="_blank"} developed by GovTech, using this upcoming feature.
+Agencies can soon quickly run video analytics through CVX‘s seamless integration with the [Video Analytics System (VAS)](/products/categories/analytics/vas/){:target="_blank"} developed by GovTech, using this upcoming feature.

 ### Intra-Agency sharing